fbgallet/roam-extension-speech-to-roam/README.md

 # Speech-to-Roam

-**Voice transcription, translation (to english) or vocal prompting to GPT model, using OpenAI Whisper API or Web Speech API.**
+**Voice transcription, translation (to english) or vocal prompting to a GPT model, using OpenAI Whisper API or Web Speech API.**

 ![image](https://github.com/fbgallet/roam-extension-speech-to-roam/assets/74436347/369b7667-773e-4ef6-9bb6-a70cc2d78971)